Sleep Fellowship Curriculum

 The Sleep Medicine fellow is expected to contribute to teaching at all levels including medical students, internal medicine residents, and pulmonary fellows (academic half day and during rotation through the FMC Sleep Centre).

-Academic project
+Academic Project

-The Sleep Medicine fellow is expected to initiate and complete an academic project during the Sleep Medicine fellowship in the area of research, quality improvement or medical education.
+The Sleep Medicine fellow is expected to initiate and complete an academic project during the Sleep Medicine fellowship in an area of research, quality improvement or medical education.
 The project should be presented at local academic rounds and a national or international meeting and should be submitted for publication to a high impact academic journal.